 If you want to buy in this economy, having a strategy and a team is ideal for optimal success.
 Like every industry, the housing market has a supply chain, and having partners that can position your interests earlier in the supply chain will optimally equate to more options to execute and win a successful bid on a new home.
 In many instances getting ahead of the many players in the market can also lower your costs and reduce your barriers of entry.
 Evergreen Investments is a residential supply advisor.
-We support our clients in locating, analyzing, and acquiring access to hidden inventory prior to it being offered in the open market.
+We support our clients in locating, analyzing, and acquiring access to hidden inventory before it being offered in the open market.

 Buy properties for rental and resale potential, and be smart about remodeling.
 Supply chains have struggled, but many of their issues are being solved.
 Look for sound yet economical and environmentally friendly ways to improve the property.
 What people want in a rental is changing, and you want to attract a good tenant.
 Responsible renters add value to your real estate investment.